 To cater for increasing light air traffic, a light aircraft taxiway and apron were completed in 1970.
 In 1973, further strengthening work was undertaken to cater for B727-200 aircraft, with heavy aircraft pavements resealed in 1975 and 1987.

-The current terminal was constructed in 1969 and extended in 1989 with the construction of the departure lounge.
-The terminal was extensively refurbished during 2000 at which time the departure lunge was integrated into the main building.
+The current terminal was constructed in 1969 and expanded in 1989 with the construction of the departure lounge.
+The terminal was extensively refurbished during 2000 at which time the departure lounge was integrated into the main building.
 2010 saw an investment of $13 million to do a complete runway overlay and a terminal upgrade.